-69. And then in order they return unto the Father, and themselves deliver themselves to the Powers, and becoming

-Powers they are in God.
+69. And then in order they return unto the Father, and themselves deliver themselves to the powers, and becoming powers they are in God.

-70. This is the Good, and to them that know, to be desired.
+70. This is the Good, and to them that know to be

+deified.
-71. Furthermore, why sayest thou, What resteth, but that understanding all men thou become a guide, and way-leader to them that are worthy; that the kind of Humanity, or Mankind, may be saved by God?

-72. When Pimander had thus said unto me, he was

-mingled among the Powers.
+- 71. Furthermore, why sayest thou, What resteth, but that understanding all men, thou become a guide, and way-leader to them that are worthy; that the kind of Humanity or Mankind, may be saved by God? - 72.
+When Pimander had thus said unto me, he was mingled among the Powers.

-73. But I, giving thanks, and blessing the Father of all things, rose up, being enabled by him, and taught the Nature of the Nature of the whole, and having seen the greatest sight or spectacle.

-74. And I began to Preach unto men, the beauty and

-fairness of Piety and Knowledge.
+- 73. But I giving thanks, and blessing the Father of all things, rose up, being enabled by him, and taught the Nature, of the Nature of the whole and having seen the greatest sight or spectacle. - 74.
+And I began to Preach unto men, the beauty and fairness of Piety and Knowledge.

-75. O ye people, men, born and made of the earth, which have given yourselves over to drunkenness and sleep, and to the ignorance of God, be sober and cease your surfeit, whereunto you are allured and visited by brutish and unreasonable sleep.

-76. And they that heard me come willingly and with

-one accord; and then I said further:
+- 75. O ye People, Men, born and made of the Earth, which have given Yourselves over to Drunkenness, and Sleep, and to the Ignorance of God, be Sober, and Cease your Surfeit, whereto you are allured, and invited by Brutish and Unreasonable Sleep. - 76.
+And they that heard me, come willingly, and with one accord, and then I said further.

-77. Why, O Men of the Offspring of Earth, why have you delivered yourselves over unto Death, having power to partake of Immortality?
-Repent and change your minds, you that have together walked in Error, and have been darkened in ignorance.
+77. Why, O Men of the Off-spring of the Earth, why have you delivered Yourselves over unto Death, having Power to Partake of Immortality; Repent and Change your Minds, you that have together Walked in Error, and have been Darkened in Ignorance.

-78. Depart from that dark light, be partakers of
+78. Depart from that dark Light, be Partakers of

-Immortality, and leave or forsake corruption.
+Immortality, and Leave or Forsake Corruption.

-79. And some of them that heard me, mocking and scorning went away, and delivered themselves up to the way of Death.
+79. And some of Them That Heard Me, mocking and scorning, went away and delivered themselves up to the way of death.

-80. But others casting themselves down before my feet, besought me that they might be taught; but I, causing them to rise up, became a guide of mankind, teaching them the reasons how, and by what means they may be saved.
-And I sowed in them the Words of Wisdom, and nourished them with Ambrozian Water of Immortality.
+80. But others, casting themselves down before my

+feet, besought me that they might be taught; but I causing them to rise up, became a guide of mankind, teaching them the reasons how, and by what means they may be saved.
+And I sowed in them the words of Wisdom, and nourished them with Ambrosian Water of Immortality.

-81. And when it was evening and the brightness of the same began wholly to go down, I commanded them to go down, I commanded them to give thanks to God; and when they had finished their thanksgiving, everyone returned to his own lodging.
+81. And when it was Evening, and the Brightness of the same began wholly to go down, I commanded them to give thanks to God; and when they had finished their thanksgiving, everyone returned to his own lodging.

-82. But I wrote in myself the bounty and benevolence of Pimander; and being filled with what I most desired, I was exceedingly glad.
+82. But I wrote in myself the bounty and beneficence of Pimander; and being filled with what I most desired,

+I was exceeding glad.

-83. For the sleep of the body was the sober watchfulness of the mind; and the shutting of my eyes the true sight, and my silence great with child and full of good;
+83. For the sleep of the Body was the sober watchfulness of the mind; and the shutting of my eyes the true Sight, and my silence great with child and full of good; and the pronouncing of my words, the blossoms and fruits of good things.

-and

-and the pronouncing of my words the blossoms and fruits

-of good things.

-84. And thus it came to pass or happened unto me, which I received from my mind, that is Pimander, the Lord of the Word; whereby I became inspired by God with the Truth.

-85. For which cause, with my soul and whole strength, I give praise and blessing unto God the Father.
+- 84. And thus came to pass or happened unto me, which I received from my mind, that is, Pimander, the Lord of the Word; whereby I became inspired by God with the Truth. - 85.
+For which cause, with my Soul, and whole strength, I give praise and blessing unto God the Father.

-86. Holy is God, the Father of all things.
+86. Holy is God the Father of All Things.